Slackluster/ProfessionShoppingList/README.md

 # Profession Shopping List
-A World of Warcraft AddOn.
+A World of Warcraft addon.
 Download locations: [CurseForge](https://www.curseforge.com/wow/addons/profession-shopping-list) | [Wago.io](https://addons.wago.io/addons/psl)

 # Description
 **Profession Shopping List** allows you to track recipes, and it shows you the materials you need to craft them.
 It also tracks recipe cooldowns.